SarahRichards1928/knossos/_drafts/documentation.md

 ### Select nodes [operate on multiple nodes]

 *   Sometimes you want to perform actions on multiple nodes, e.g. delete many nodes at once.
-You do this by selecting nodes in the viewport: CTRL+left-click on a node selects it.
-CTRL + left mouse drag in the viewport pulls a selection square that selects all nodes within.
+You do this by selecting nodes in the viewport: `Ctrl`+left-click on a node selects it. `Ctrl` + left mouse drag in the viewport pulls a selection square that selects all nodes within.
-*   CTRL + leftclick a selected node to unselect it, or press ESC to undo the entire node selection.
+*   `Ctrl` + leftclick a selected node to unselect it, or press ESC to undo the entire node selection.
 *   Press DEL to delete all selected nodes.
 *   The selected nodes are highlighted in green in both the viewports and the Tree View of the Annotation Window.
 Right-clicking on the node list in the Tree View opens a context menu where you can perform many operations on the selected nodes (see [here]()).
 *   If you have exactly one node selected, it becomes the active node.
 I.e. the next placed node will be connected to this one.